rohandesai1/LAHacksDashboard/README.md

   - **A React component that acts as a central hub for users to check in, check out, and view the current status of other users.**

   - 📌 Instant Check-In & Check-Out: With designated buttons, users can effortlessly mark their presence or absence, making tracking easier than ever.
-  - 🔍 Real-Time Status Overview: A live feed displays the current status ("In" or "Out") of all users, fostering transparency and community.
+  - 🔍 Real-Time Status Overview: A live feed displays the current status ("In" or "Out") of all users.
   - 🚀 Smart Data Management: The component fetches and updates data in real-time from a Firestore collection, ensuring data accuracy and responsiveness.
   - 🌐 Link to Home: A dedicated icon link redirects users to the home page, making navigation a breeze.
   - 🎨 Personalized Dashboard: Once signed in, users are greeted with a personalized dashboard, enhancing user engagement and experience.
-  - 🛡️ Integrated Authentication: The component seamlessly integrates with the Authentication component from auth.js, ensuring that only authenticated users can access the dashboard.
+  - 🛡️ Integrated Authentication: The component seamlessly integrates with the Authentication component from auth.js, ensuring that only authenticated (can be even more secure depending on function) users can access the dashboard.
 - **React Frontend**:
   - **Announcements**: Display key selling points of the hackathon with a dedicated component.
   - **Events & Schedules**: Manage and display various events and their schedules.